openstack/neutron/doc/source/ovn/gaps.rst

   The NDP proxy functionality for IPv6 addresses is not supported by OVN.

-* Metadata via IPv6

-  The OVN metadata agent currently does not allow access via IPv6.

 * East/West Fragmentation

   The core OVN implementation does not support fragmentation of East/West